Getting a Filipino Tribal Tattoo in Buscalan

 As the cheap rum flowed, the locals became more and more rowdy, and slightly aggressive (drunk party type of aggressive), so much so that Raffi came to advise us to go back to our homestay.
 But we were not having any of that of course!
 (A side note aimed at our Maltese readers – 30 years’ experience at Maltese Festas and Paceville build your stamina to being around drunk rowdy people!)

 In the meantime we were given bowls of the soup with some entrails we had seen being prepared during our morning walk.
 The soup was a greyish brown colour and tasted a little bitter and very strong.
 Bits of intestine and skin were floating around in it.
-We were hungry, but not too keen on consuming too much of it, yet as nothing else was available really, we swallowed it down hoping that it wouldn’t result in too many frequent toilet visits.
-(We slept right through the night ;)).
+We were hungry, but not too keen on consuming too much of it, yet as nothing else was available really, we swallowed it down hoping that it wouldn’t result in too many frequent toilet visits (happy to report that we slept right through the night).

 More animal parts being handed out to the villagers